 If you want to omit the spices just go ahead and can your juice.
 When you are ready to make a batch of spaghetti or chili you can add your spices then.

 If you want to add your spices, go ahead and do that now.
 Add all of your spices and let the juice simmer so that all the flavors blend together.
 When ready, go ahead and can the sauce while it’s still hot.
 If you are not canning the sauce, allow it to cool completely, divide it into portioned containers and freeze.
 Thaw whenever you need tomato sauce.

-See how to do water bath canning method HERE.
+See how to do the water bath canning method HERE.

 Now you are set for the whole winter!